kolitoo/kolitoo/README.md

 - I am 25 and i'm from Paris.
 - I'm Studying Development at 42 School Paris.
-- I’m currently looking for an internship (starting spring  2024).
+- In internership for ODACE

 <br><br>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>